mautic/documentation/en/contacts/contact_monitoring.md

 ### Identify visitors by tracking URL

-Mautic 2.9 add to Configuration option for identify visitor by tracking url.
-If enabled it, returning visitor will be identify by tracking url from channels (especially from emails) when no cookie exists yet.
+Mautic 2.9 add to Configuration option for identifying visitors by tracking URL.
+If enabled, returning visitors will be identified by tracking URL from channels (especially from emails) when no cookie exists yet.

 Note: Email contact field have to be marked as unique indentifier and publicly updatable in Configuration.